pfiliberti/pico_tnc/README.md

 # PICO TNC

-PICO TNC is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.
+PICO TNC aka (Pocket Pico) is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.
 This is a fork of that project.
 I have removed all of the major features of the code except for the modulator/demodulator section and inserted a z80 emulator from my TNCEMU project that emulates a Heathkit HK21 Pocket Packet.
 Introductory Video can be seen here: https://youtu.be/zq6JLoosqGQ
 ![pcb_art](pico-tnc.jpg)

 ## PIC TNC features